Ronald J. Herring reviewing GMO China by Cong Cao (see end for details)

-Filed under accountability, British colonialism, centre-periphery relations, China and Chinese influences, democratic measures, economic processes, education policy, governance, historical interpretation, Indian Ocean politics, island economy, legal issues, life stories, modernity & modernization, patriotism, politIcal discourse, power politics, Rajapaksa regime, security, Sinhala-Tamil Relations, sri lankan society, world events & processes
+Filed under accountability, american imperialism, centre-periphery relations, chauvinism, China and Chinese influences, economic processes, historical interpretation, Indian Ocean politics, island economy, landscape wondrous, life stories, military strategy, modernity & modernization, politIcal discourse, power politics, Rajapaksa regime, self-reflexivity, sri lankan society, transport and communications, unusual people, world events & processes

 Marwaan Macan-Markar, Asia regional correspondent, Daily FT, 14 August 2019, with this title “US-Sri Lanka military negotiations hit a roadblock”

 A Sri Lankan marine stands guard in front of Japanese helicopter carrier Kaga docked at Colombo port.
 Japan, along with India and China, have many ships going into the port – Reuters